 Having grown into a comprehensive research-intensive university, JMU has been committed to the advancement of “Science for Society” for centuries.
-Many eminent scientists have studied, taught and conducted research here:
+Many eminent scientists have studied, taught and conducted research here, for example:

 - Philipp Franz von Siebold, renowned ethnologist, japanologist, and naturalist